modern-hobbyist/aesir/hermod-mk2-mx-north/README.md

 - Added a handedness pin
   - Allows me to avoid using flash to store handedness
 - Switched to Full Duplex split comms
 - Mk.I was missing a 5.1kΩ resistor on the split serial line and this switched fixes that.
 - Switched to `STM32G474CETx` from the `STM32F072CBT6`
   - More Ram, more flash, more fun.
 Didn't have enough ram for fun graphics on the LCD
 - Added PWM Backlight control for the LCD Display

-Furthermore, this is the MX Spacing variant.
+Furthermore, this is the **NORTH FACING** MX Spacing variant.
 While it is functionally identically to the Hermod Mk.
 II, this layout is spaced in a 19.05x19.05 grid, which makes it compatible with the [Tai-Hao keycaps](https://shop.tai-hao.com/products/98white-1) highlighted in the ZSA Voyager.
+Also, the switches are rotated 180• from the previous versions so that the LED's are better aligned with shine-through keycaps.

 ## Features